If you suspect poisoning, contact Tox Info Suisse

 (from abroad: +41 44 251 51 51)

-WE ADVISE AUTHORITIES, PROMOTE RESEARCH, AND PROVIDE EDUCATION AND TRAINING IN ESTABLISHED AND EMERGING METHODOLOGIES IN HUMAN TOXICOLOGY
+WE ADVISE AUTHORITIES, PERFORM RESEARCH, AND PROVIDE EDUCATION AND TRAINING IN ESTABLISHED AND EMERGING METHODOLOGIES IN HUMAN TOXICOLOGY

 SCAHT’s education and training programme is designed to meet the diverse needs of graduate and continuing education for academia, regulatory agencies and industry.
-This includes the coordination of training for Swiss authorities and international actors.
+This includes the coordination of modules within the MSc Drug Science in Basel and the MAS Toxicology in Geneva, training for Swiss authorities and international actors.
 It also leads outreach initiatives to foster dialogue among scientists, regulators and the public.

 About Us

-The Swiss Centre for Applied Human Toxicology (SCAHT) is a national competence centre for regulatory toxicology based in Basel.
+The Swiss Centre for Applied Human Toxicology (SCAHT) is a national competence centre and research infrastructure for regulatory toxicology based in Basel.

-Our mission is to contribute to a safer and healthier environment by advancing the science of human toxicology and translating it for regulatory use to benefit society.
-The SCAHT does this through providing scientific expertise to regulatory toxicology and linking researchers and regulators to translate complex research into practical recommendations, measures and policies covering risk assessment, management and communciation.
+Our mission is to protect human health and contribute to a safer and healthier environment by advancing the science of human toxicology and translating it for regulatory use to benefit society.
+To reach this goal, the SCAHT promotes regulatory science, provides scientific expertise to regulatory toxicology and bridges between researchers and regulators.
+Complex research is translated into practical recommendations, measures and policies covering risk assessment, management and communciation.

-SCAHT is funded by the Swiss Confederation and supported by the Universities of Basel, Geneva, Lausanne and the FHNW School of Lif Sciences.
-It collaborates closely with Swiss and international higher education and research institutions, the Swiss Centre for Applied Ecotoxicology (Ecotox Centre) and the national and cantonal authorities.
+As a Swiss Article 15 Institution, SCAHT is funded by the Swiss Confederation supported by the Universities of Basel, Geneva, Lausanne and the FHNW School of Life Sciences.
+It collaborates closely with Swiss and international higher education and research institutions, the Swiss Centre for Applied Ecotoxicology (Ecotox Centre) and the national and cantonal as well as international authorities like the Federal Office for Public Health (FOPH), the Federal Food Safety and Veterinary Office (FSVO), the European Food Safety Authority (EFSA) and the European Chemicals Agency (ECHA).

 More information can be found here: